RJGalloway/Data-Extraction-and-Analysis-System/README.md

 ```
 * A source of strife was that Hadoop did not like the path without the / at the end.
 When added no issues finding the JDK.

-* Now is editing several .xml files in the configuration.
+* Now we need to edit several .xml files and the slave file in the configuration.
 All of the following lines will be placed between the <Configuration> and </configuration> lines for each file.
 Just use:
 ``` Console
   nano *****.xml
 ```